 A neuroma is the swelling of the nerve that is a result of a compression or trauma.
 They are often described as nerve tumours.
-However, they are not in the purest sense a tumour.
-A Neuroma is a swelling within the nerve that may result in permanent nerve damage.
+However, they are not actually a tumour in the purest sense.
+A Neuroma is swelling within the nerve that may result in permanent damage.
 The most common site for a neuroma is on the ball of the foot.
-The most common cause of neuroma in the ball of the foot is the abnormal movement of the long bones behind the toes, called metatarsal bones.
+The most common cause of a neuroma in the ball of the foot is the abnormal movement of the long bones behind the toes, called metatarsal bones.
 A small nerve passes between the spaces of the metatarsals.
 At the base of the toes, the nerves split forming a “Y” and enter through the toes.
-It is in this area, the nerve gets pinched and swells, forming the neuroma.
+It is in this area, that the nerve can become pinched and will swell, forming a neuroma.
 Burning pain, tingling, and numbness in one or two of the toes is a common symptom.
-Sometimes this pain can become so severe, it can bring tears to a patient’s eyes.
-Removing the shoe and rubbing the ball of the foot helps to ease the pain.
-As the nerve swells, it can be felt as a popping sensation when walking.
+Left untreated, this pain will often become so severe, it can bring tears to a patient’s eyes.
+Removing the shoe and rubbing the ball of the foot can help to ease the pain.
+As the nerve swells, it often feels like a “popping” sensation when walking.
 Pain is intermittent and is aggravated by anything that results in further pinching of the nerve.
 When the neuroma is present in the space between the third and fourth toes, it is called a Morton’s Neuroma.
 This is the most common area for a neuroma to form.
 Another common area is between the second and third toes.
 Neuromas can occur in one or both of these areas and in one or both feet at the same time.
 Neuromas are very rare in the spaces between the big toe and second toe, and between the fourth and fifth toes.
-Neuromas have been identified in the heel area, resulting in heel pain.
+Neuromas have sometimes been identified in the heel area, resulting in heel pain.

-A puncture wound or laceration that injures a nerve can cause a neuroma.
-These are called traumatic Neuromas.
-Neuromas can also result following a surgery that may result in the cutting of a nerve.
+A puncture wound or laceration that injures a nerve can also cause a neuroma.
+These are referred to as, traumatic Neuromas.
+Neuromas can also develop following a surgery that involves the cutting of a nerve.

-The diagnosis of Neuromas is made by a physical exam and a thorough history of the patient’s complaint.
-Conditions that mimic the pain associated with Neuromas are stress fractures of the metatarsals, inflammation of the tendons in the bottom of the toes, arthritis of the joint between the metatarsal bone and the toe, or nerve compression or nerve damage further up on the foot, ankle, knee, hip, or back.
-X-rays are sometimes taken to rule out a possible stress fracture or arthritis.
+The diagnosis of a Neuroma is generally made by conducting a physical exam and taking a thorough history of the patient’s complaint.
+Some common conditions that can mimic the pain associated with Neuromas, are stress fractures of the metatarsals, inflammation of the tendons in the bottom of the toes, arthritis of the joint between the metatarsal bone and the toe, or nerve compression or nerve damage further up on the foot, ankle, knee, hip, or back.
+X-rays are sometimes taken when diagnosis is unclear, to rule out a possible stress fracture or arthritis.
 Because nerve tissue is not visible on an X-ray, this will not identify the neuroma.
-A skilled foot specialist will be able to feel the neuroma during his exam of the foot.
+A skilled foot specialist will be able to feel the neuroma during his physical examination of the foot.
 Special studies such as MRI, CT Scan, and nerve conduction studies have little value in the diagnosis of a neuroma.
 Additionally, these studies can be very expensive and generally the results do not alter the specialist's treatment plan.
 If the foot specialist cannot feel the neuroma during the exam, and if the patient’s symptoms are not what is commonly seen, then nerve compression at another level should be suspected.
-In this instance, one area to be examined is the ankle.
+In this instance, the ankle is often examined.

-Treatment for the neuroma consists of orthotics, ultra-sound, combination therapies chemical destruction of the nerve, or surgery.
+Treatment of a neuroma often consists of the orthotics, ultra-sound, combination therapies chemical destruction of the nerve, or surgery.
 Cortisone injections are sometimes used depending on the practitioner and presentation of the neuroma.

 To address the abnormal movement of the metatarsal bones, a functional foot orthotic can be used.
 These devices are custom-made inserts that are designed for use in a patients shoes to correct the abnormal function of the foot.
 The combination treatment of therapies and orthotics can be a very successful form of treatment.
-If, however, there is significant damage to the nerve, then failure to this treatment can occur.
-When there is permanent nerve damage, the patient is left with three choices: live with the pain, chemical destruction of the nerve, or surgical removal of the nerve.
+If, however, there is significant damage to the nerve, then failure of conservative treatments can occur.
+When there is permanent nerve damage, the patient is left with three choices: live with chronic pain, a chemical destruction of the nerve, or surgical removal of the nerve.